rangle/ngCourse2/handout/09-routing.md

 ***RouterLink***

 After declaring routes and adding the outlet we need to tell angular how to navigate between the routes.
 We can do it in differnet ways we like.
-One is using plain old href links in the templates as shown below
+One is using plain old href links in the templates as shown below.

 ```html
 <nav>